 Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!”

-What are your best bucket list ideas?
-What has led to the most self-growth in your life?
+What are your best bucket list ideas, what has led to the most self-betterment and self-growth in your life?